thejh/node-astjourney/Readme.md

     var ast = astjourney.makeAst(code)

-Walking the AST (depth-first, `ast` can also be a node from the AST - in that case, this only traverses its children):
+Walking the AST.
+Depth-first, but you can also specify a breadth-first callback as `options.preCb`. `ast` can also be a node from the AST - in that case, this only traverses its children.

     astjourney.visitAll(ast, function(node, parents) {
       // called for each node in the AST
       // parents[parents.length-1] is the parent (shortcut: parents.last)
-    })
+    }[, options])

 Attaching `parent` properties pointing to the parent nodes to all nodes (must be called again after AST changes):